anissen/solitaire/tasks.md

 * Random crash when play
 * Gems can be placed behind other gems in the hand (probably due to grabbed_card) (reported by Niels)
 * Crash when resuming app (on android) after being inactive for a long time.
 Resuming on the menu screen in poor network conditions.
-* Starting a game on day 1 and finishing on day 2+ causes gameoverstate to increment plays for current day when it shouldn't
+* [FIXED?]
+Starting a game on day 1 and finishing on day 2+ causes gameoverstate to increment plays for current day when it shouldn't
 * Possible bug: Resetting tutorial would cause a player to get multiple scores on that game seed
+* Disabled audio is re-enabled when app is resumed (Sean, Kim, Anne)
 * MORE BUGS IN "BETA FEEDBACK"-SECTION!
+* Spelling error in tutorial ("Collect to increase[s] your score")

 iOS specific:
 * iOS app icon